 History, tourist information, and nearby accommodation

 Hackfall Wood, near Masham, Yorkshire, is a picturesque 18th-century landscape garden laid out across a wooded ravine.
 Winding trails lead through the woods, linking a series of romantic follies, grottos, pools, and fountains arranged as focal points.
 The woodland garden was created by William Aislabie, owner of the famous Studley Royal water gardens and Fountains Abbey.
-It covers 120 acres (47 hectares) of ancient semi-natural woodland rising above the River Ure about 3 miles west of Masham.
+It covers 120 acres (47 hectares) of ancient semi-natural woodland rising above the River Ure about three miles west of Masham.

 The story of Hackfall goes back to at least the 11th century.
 The Domesday Book records that before the Norman Conquest the area was held by a Saxon lord named Gospatric, the Earl of Dunbar.
 In the late 11th century Henry I granted it to Robert de Stuteville, then seized it back after de Stuteville supported Henry's brother Robert Curthose in his attempt to claim the English throne.
 Henry then gave the land to Nigel d’Aubigny, 1st Baron of Mowbray.